 Where we are able to, we assign those travelling on their own to rooms which are normally sold as doubles.

-The amount of walking varies.
-On some tours there is a lot on streets that are steep or poorly paved, on others you may need to scramble over fallen masonry and very uneven ground.
-More usually it is just a case of getting from one place to another within an urban area.
-Coaches can rarely enter the centres of historic cities or get right to the entrance of a country house or concert hall.
+On many tours there is a lot of walking on streets that may be steep or poorly paved.
+On others you may need to scramble over fallen masonry and very uneven ground.
+More usually it is just a case of getting from one place to another, and getting on and off coaches several times a day.

 Included in the price for every tour: